sachinnimbennavar/Vulnerable-App/README.md

 # Vulnerable Demo Application

+## Pipeline & Security Scanning
+This project is integrated with GitHub Actions for automated security scanning, including CodeQL analysis.
+To test the pipeline, push any change to the repository.

 ## ⚠️ Security Warning
 **This application contains INTENTIONAL security vulnerabilities for educational purposes.
 DO NOT deploy in production!**